lextudio/sharpsnmp_docs/pro/getting-started/assembly-features.rst

   Assert.IsFalse(registry.ValidateTable(entry));
   Assert.IsFalse(registry.ValidateTable(unknown));

-By accessing ``Children`` property of a table object, the entry of that table can be queries.

-Similarly, by accessing ``Children`` property of an entry object, the columns of the table can be queried easily.
+By accessing the ``Children`` property of a table object, you can query the entries of that table.
+Similarly, by accessing the ``Children`` property of an entry object, you can query the columns of the table.

 Input Data Validation
 ^^^^^^^^^^^^^^^^^^^^^
-In SNMP managers or agents, it is a common need to determine if a piece of data is valid for an OID.
-Various constraints can be defined at MIB document level, but it is often difficult to extract that from the files.
-With a few lines of code you can now do that
+In SNMP managers or agents, it is common to validate whether a piece of data is valid for an OID.
+MIB documents define various constraints, but extracting them from the files can be challenging.
+With a few lines of code, you can now perform data validation:

 .. code-block:: csharp